garymm/garymm/README.md

 **garymm/garymm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm a software engineer / manager interested in machine learning.
-Currently open to new professional opportunities, so hit me up.

 [Personal site and blog](https://garymm.org).